Project Status: When you need to do this

 - Choose free images preselected by the City Archives.
 These are grouped for specific locations and themes.
 They are all available in appropriate file sizes for large scale printing.
 They can be used on both hoarding site fences and fascia sections.
 Image citations to accompany each image on the hoarding are included.

-- Research and choose your own selection of free images from the City Archives collection or other organisations such as the State Library of NSW and the National Archives.
+- For special sites and where a hoarding is, research and choose your own selection of free images from the City Archives collection or other organisations such as the State Library of NSW and the National Archives.
 You will need to ensure that the images you have selected are of sufficient quality and file size, and that the correct image citations are created.

 Download the design template